How to edit or translate all text labels in your forms

 If your language is not in the above list, the labels will fall back to English.
 You can then self translate all labels for your language.

 It's not necessary to select a static form language.
 If you don't select a form language, the browser of the respondent will determine what's the best language to use.
 So let's say you didn't supply a certain language to your form, respondents that use their browser in Dutch language will get to see the Dutch labels.

 But also if you don't save a certain form language, you can still edit all labels for all languages.
 In that case you can select the language you want to edit in the

 Translations block.
-This will also try to load any predefined labels (currently only English and Dutch), or fall back to English if it's an unknown language.
+This will also try to load any predefined labels (see the list above), or fall back to English if it's a language that is not predefined.
 You can then fully translate those labels for respondents that use that language in their browser.